RAHenriksen/NGSNGS/README.md

 190	0.9999406784
 191	1
 ~~~~
-* Given the above nucleotide quality profile, those reads with a fragment length above the inferred upper limit of the read length, will have an discrepancy between the read id and the simulated output sequence length.
+* Given the above nucleotide quality profile, those reads with a fragment length above the inferred the cycle length (150 bp), will have an discrepancy between the read id "length:&lt;Fragmentlength&gt;" and the simulated output sequence length.

 ## MISC
 ### Example of adding an MD tag directly to the simulated bam files which can be added after simulations